Frequently Asked Questions

 1. Your device is slow syncing with Apple Music

 This is a common problem.
-When Playlisty creates your playlists it creates them in Apple Music’s “cloud” and then relies on Apple Music to sync them back to all the devices logged-in to your Apple Music account.
+By default, when Playlisty creates your playlists it creates them in Apple Music’s “cloud” and then relies on Apple Music to sync them back to all the devices logged-in to your Apple Music account.
 So if you can’t see some of your playlists or tracks, the most likely reason for this is that Apple Music either isn’t properly syncing to your device or it’s running slow.

 If you have access to a desktop machine (Windows or Mac) you can check this by taking a look at https://music.apple.com in a browser.
 This is the web version of your Apple Music account and it works directly from the cloud so you should see all your playlists there even if they haven’t made it to your device.